Tansi kwak keeyo. Welcome.

 The sculpture incorporates characters and elements from the many different versions of the Wi sa ke cahk and the Creation of Turtle Island story.
 The Trickster is a principal character in many Indigenous stories.
 He is known as Wi sa ke cahk to the Cree, Nanabush to the Saulteaux, Inktome to the Dakota and Nakota, and Sagija'k to the Dene.

 We don't know for certain, but some stone circles that once held down the edges of tipis are as old as 6,000 years.
 Tipis provided a comfortable and portable home year-round.
 In the summer, people camped on the open plains to hunt bison and collect plants.
 At designated times, as many as 200 families would gather together for ceremonies or large communal bison hunts.
 In the winter, people moved into valleys or wooded areas where they were sheltered from the wind and had lots of firewood.

 The tipi is the quintessential symbol of Indigenous peoples who live on the plains.
 But did you know that each part of the tipi symbolizes a moral principle?
 These principles, such as respect, humility, faith, and sharing, that must be followed if the family and society are to live together in harmony.

 A community is made up of many different members.
-For First Nations, Earth as community is made up of many different beings that include rock, plants, animals, and humans.
+For Indigenous peoples, Earth as community is made up of many different beings that include rock, plants, animals, and humans.
 Humans are a part of that community; they are not above it or outside it.
-For that reason, humans must respect earth, plants, and animals.

 Throughout the year many kinds of berries and other plants could be found in different locations, along with the animals that fed on them.
 People that followed this cycle of food gathering were participating a "seasonal round" of nomadic camping across different landscapes.